Week 04 - Embedded Programming

 #define PIN_NEO_PIXEL D6 // Arduino pin that connects to NeoPixel

-#define NUM_PIXELS 4 // The number of LEDs (pixels) on NeoPixel
+#define NUM_PIXELS 4 // number of LED's (pixels) on NeoPixel

-Adafruit_NeoPixel NeoPixel(NUM_PIXELS, PIN_NEO_PIXEL, NEO_GRB + NEO_KHZ800); // set the NeoPixel ring initialization
+Adafruit_NeoPixel NeoPixel(NUM_PIXELS, PIN_NEO_PIXEL, NEO_GRB + NEO_KHZ800); // initialize an Adafruit_NeoPixel object named NeoPixel using the previously defined values

 }